jlevy/kash/src/kash/docs/markdown/welcome.md

 Press **space** (or type **?**), then write your question or request.
 Use `logs` for detailed logs.

-*I'd love to hear from you with issues, bugs, and ideas.
+*I’d love to hear from you with issues, bugs, and ideas.
 Discuss at github.com/jlevy/kash or contact me github.com/jlevy or x.com/ojoshe (DMs open).*